lammps/lammps/doc/src/Tools.rst

    -D BUILD_SWIG_TCL=on    # to enable building the Tcl wrapper

 Manual building allows a little more flexibility.
-E.g. with Tcl one can build and use a dynamically loaded object with:
+E.g. one can choose the name of the module and build and use a dynamically loaded object for Tcl with:

 .. code-block:: bash